persalys/persalys/python/doc/examples/examples.rst

 4- Min/Max study with deterministic design of experiments
 `````````````````````````````````````````````````````````

-For more details on the `Min/Max approach <http://openturns.github.io/openturns/latest/theory/reliability_sensitivity/monte_carlo_moments.html>`_
+For more details on the `Min/Max approach <http://openturns.github.io/openturns/latest/theory/reliability_sensitivity/monte_carlo_moments.html>`_,
-see the OpenTURNS documentation.
+you can consult the OpenTURNS documentation.

 4-1 Definition
 ''''''''''''''